deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 publishing to Kafka is done via our Stream Producer API (topic ACLs prevent any other  applications from publishing) , we have implemented a method to enforce the relationship between producers, topics and schemas.

-## Managing schema artefacts and the path towards a dynamic registry
+## Managing Schema Artefacts and the Path Towards a Dynamic Registry
 A key requirement for implementing central management of schemas is to minimise the burden for developers.
 One of the advantages of the Confluent Schema registry is that schema management is handled without the need to include generated code within client applications.
 While generated code can be useful in some instances (where one wishes to